 There is a risk-free in home trial period of 100 days, and you can return it during that trial period for a full refund.
 Shipping is free if you set it up yourself (it comes compressed in a box).
 If you want white-glove delivery and setup, that's $99.

 Prices: (these are the prices BEFORE the $200 discount)

 Twin XL: $1,075

 Thinking about possibly buying a Sapira?
 CLICK HERE to go to their web site!

-If you appreciate my review, please use promo code "Dugroz" at checkout; you will receive $200 off!
+If you appreciate my review, please use promo code "Dugroz" at checkout; you will receive $205 off!
 I know there are other codes that have the same discount, but if you use this one, it will support my blog and YouTube channel.
+(I would kindly ask you to erase the default code and use mine!)
 Thanks for your consideration.

 Stay tuned for my updated review!

 I paid full price for my Sapira.
 We bought our Sapira because we wanted to try it out just like anyone else, but, several months later I was offered a chance to participate in their affiliate program.
 I will earn a referral fee if you buy (and keep!) a Sapira.
 Other links on this blog are considered to be "affiliate links" as well (such as the links to products through Amazon) and I am paid a referral fee if you click one of these links and subsequently make a purchase.
 This costs you nothing.
 All opinions are my personal reviews and preferences, and do not represent the opinion of any particular company.
 Thanks for your consideration.